 - Create a Normal marker and move it to the reference position. - Press Delta.
-The marker becomes the reference marker.
-It becomes fixed at its X-Axis position. - Move the Delta marker by entering a value with the numeric keypad, by using the arrows, or using the rotary knob. - Press Enter when finished.
+The marker becomes the reference marker and fixed in its X-Axis position. - Move the Delta marker using the numeric keypad, the ▲I▼ arrows, or the rotary knob - Press Enter when finished.